umbraco/UmbracoDocs/Getting-Started/Manuals/Editor/Introduction/index.md

 The Umbraco platform can be utilised for all types of websites – from public websites to intranets and extranets, whether password protected or not.
 It can even be used to manage multiple websites from a single Umbraco instance.
 Regardless of the type, authorisation to edit them can be given to anybody you choose and as editing is done via a web browser, it can be done at any time and in any place.

-Umbraco is designed to be intuitive and straight-forward so the aim of this manual is to explain each step in simple terms and get you editing your website with ease.
+Umbraco is designed to be intuitive and straight-forward so the aim of this manual is to explain each step with clear instructions and help get you editing your website with ease.

 Happy editing!